anagarciac307/Final-Project-Instrumental-Designs-GPGN-590A/README.md

 - [X] Perform a simple test to verify that the accelerometer is transmitting data
 - [X] Test precision with Shake Table
 - [X] Include code to  processes signal
     - Utilized third-party software to process transforms and spectrograms
+    - Utilized python to find compare fourier transforms and spectrograms of shake table and accelerometer
 - [X] Observe the data on the serial monitor and see if it matches what is displayed on the LCD
 - [ ] Expand the array to include 2 accelerometers connected